On this page

 What are we doing differently?

-• We have a dedicated community team available 24 hours a day, 7 days a week during this testing window.
-This team will work with our commissioning team to investigate and respond to any resident concerns immediately.
+- A dedicated community team is available 24 hours a day, 7 days a week during the testing period.
+The team will work with the operational experts to investigate and respond to any resident concerns immediately.

 Why is this testing important?